 HSBC Bank plc's remuneration for acting as Custodian is calculated at an ad valorem rate determined by the territory or country in which the assets of the Trusts are held.
 Currently, the lowest rate is 0.0016% and the highest rate is 0.62%.
 In addition, the Custodian makes a transaction charge determined by the territory or country in which the transaction is effected.
-Currently, these transaction charges range from £5 - £87 per transaction.
+Currently, these transaction charges range from $\pounds 5 - \pounds 87$ per transaction.

-In respect of Royal London UK FTSE4Good Tracker Trust, the above charges payable to the Trustee will be paid by the Manager, rather than paid out of the property of the Scheme.
+In respect of Royal London UK Equity Tracker Trust, the above periodic charges and charges for the provision of custodian services will be paid by the Manager, rather than paid out of the property of the Scheme.